Clinical Skills Laboratories

 For the most effective use of clinical databases, Keele students in the Faculty of Medicine and Health Sciences will be trained in literature searching as part of their course.

-Within the IT suite, a total of 60 PCs are available for use with access to the Internet and Microsoft Office.
+We have an IT suite for use with access to the Internet and Microsoft Office.
 All of the PCs are networked to colour laser printers.
 Desktop scanners are available for digitising images as well as CD writers.
 A computer training suite is also available within the Health Library, which is primarily utilised for multi-professional student training.
 The School also utilises electronic devices such as tablets to facilitate and enhance teaching and learning activities.